KitwareMedical/SlicerPipelines/Documentation/PipelineCreator.md

 To add a pipeline to your extension or wrap specific slicer functionality in a pipeline you can use the `@slicerPipeline` decorator.
 This decorator registers the function as a pipeline, after that it can be used in the Pipeline Creator.

-The `@slicerPipeline` decorator looks like this `@slicerPipeline(name=None, dependencies=None, categories=None)` with `name` being the name of the pipeline that you are trying to register. `dependencies` being a list of other modules that this pipeline depends on and `categories` being a list of categories that this pipeline belongs to.
-If `dependencies` does not contain all the modules that are needed by the code that you are writing the code generated that uses this pipeline may not run correctly as the appropriate `import` statement will not be generated.
+The `@slicerPipeline` decorator looks has the following parameters `@slicerPipeline(name=None, dependencies=None, categories=None)` with

+- `name` being the name of the pipeline that you are trying to register, this parameter is required.
+- `dependencies` being a list of other modules that this pipeline depends on
+- `categories` being a list of categories that this pipeline belongs to.

+If `dependencies` does not contain all the modules that are needed by the code that you are writing (in most cases that is at least the module that you are extending) the code generated that uses this pipeline may not run correctly as the appropriate `import` statement will not be generated.
 The `PipelineModules` directory in the SlicerPipelines modules contains a number of examples of pipelines that are registered in source.

 For example: